Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color.md

 ### Functional colors

 The functional colors of orange design.
+These colors are not meant to be used as backgrounds or colors.
+They are associated to specific established meanings (respectively success, info or discovery, warning or alert, critical or error).
+They should be associated with a meaningful icon.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Functional colors" }}